All Episodes

 CNN is seeking questions from the DNC for Trump and Cruz and Fiorina.

-Uh the New York Times politico, they're allowing editing capability only for the Hillary campaign.
+The New York Times, Politico, they're allowing editing capability only for the Hillary campaign.

-So they've been exposed, and one of the more fascinating Things to come out of this election, and this was an MRC article that came out uh in a study that seventy percent of voters don't believe the news media is honest and truthful anymore.
+And one of the more fascinating things to come out of this election, and this was an MRC article that came out in a study, that 70% of voters don't believe the news media is honest and truthful anymore.

 Even Democrats recognize Hillary got favored.

-And the best part is ninety-seven percent of voters said they did not let the media's bias influence how they voted.
+And the best part is 97% of voters said they did not let the media's bias influence how they voted.

 It's over for them.